SocietyProtectionUndergroundNetworks/alerce_amf_diversity/README.md

 # About
 This repository contains the data, code, and analyses for the study: Arbuscular mycorrhizal diversity correlates with tree size in an Alerce forest (Fitzroya cupressoides) with one of oldest living trees on earth

+# Data
+All the sequencing data are deposited in [NCBI SRA PRJNA785007](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA785007/)

 # Contents
 data/ – Metadata,